Healthy Homes Assessment Longlands

 Insulation Longlands

-Underfloor and ceiling insulation is mandatory in all rental homes since 1 July 2019.
-All landlords and property managers have to ensure that the insulation is in line with current quality.
-In some cases, old ceiling insulation as well as insulation within the subfloor space might need to be filled with or replaced.
+Underfloor and ceiling insulation is mandatory for all rent houses since 1 July 2019.
+All landlords and property managers should make sure that the insulation meets current standard.
+In certain situations, the old ceiling insulation as well as insulation within the subfloor space may require to be added or replaced.

-A properly insulated home will help to control condensation and lessen the likelihood of dampness and mould, and will also make much easier to the home to retain heat.
+A properly insulated home will reduce the risk of condensation and lessen the likelihood of mould and dampness and also makes it easier to the house to retain warmth.

-The "R" refers to thermal resistance and it is a measurement of how well insulation can withstand heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" signifies thermal resistance and is a measure of how well the insulation withstands heat flow.
+The more R-value is higher, the better the insulation.

 Longlands Moisture Ingress & Drainage

-Keeping your rental property safe from moisture isn’t just about the inside of the building; you have to make sure there is somewhere for surface and underground water to flow and prevent it from getting into the building.
-When it comes to moisture and damp it’s frequently the concerns you don’t notice that could become a major issue and end up causing damage to your investment and affecting the tenant’s well-being.
+Keeping your rental property safe from the effects of moisture isn’t just a matter of what’s inside the building but you must ensure there is somewhere for surface and underground water to flow, and stop it from coming into the building.
+When it concerns damp and moisture it is frequently what you don’t see that can become a big problem and cause damage to your investment and affecting your tenant’s health.

-Rental properties must be equipped with effective drainage for the removal of floodwaters, surface water and ground water.
-This includes the proper outfall or runoff.
-Making sure that the water is able to go, and that it doesn’t sit beneath structures is an important aspect of maintaining your property’s dry.
+Rental properties should have efficient drainage to eliminate rainwater, storm water, and ground water.
+This includes an appropriate outfall or runoff.
+Making sure that the water is able to go and that it doesn’t get sucked into buildings is an essential part of making sure your property is dry.

-In addition to an irrigation system to stop the ingress of moisture, if your apartment has an enclosed gap between the floor and the ground, a ground water barrier must be constructed if it’s reasonably practicable to install it.
+Alongside an irrigation system to stop moisture from entering, if your rental is enclosed between floorboards and the ground, a ground moisture barrier must be put in place when it is reasonably practicable to do so.

-A ground moisture barrier is typically made of polythene and is laid on top of the ground, to block any moisture that is present in the ground from getting into the home.
-It also assists in preventing from causing damage to the flooring insulation.
+A ground moisture barrier is typically an insulating sheet of polythene laid over the ground, in order to block any moisture in the ground from rising into the building.
+It also helps prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection